advanced-rest-client/arc-reactor/README.md

 The destination where the build files are put.
 Absolute or relative path.

 By default it puts the files into `build` directory of the working dir.

+**bundle** `{Boolean}`

+By default it creates a separate file for each web component found in `webComponent` file.
+When this option is set then it bundles all React components into a single file and exports each React component.

+**bundleName** `{String}`

+File name of generated component.
+It defaults to `WebComponents.js`.
+This is only relevant if `bundle` is set.
+Otherwise each file name is a web component name.

 **logger** `{Object}`